- Exercise on team working skills

-- If you are made leader of an exercise it's a good idea to ask for volunteers for particular tasks such as note taking and to delegate responsibility.
+- If you are made the leader of an exercise it's a good idea to ask for volunteers for particular tasks such as note taking, and to delegate responsibility.
 Identify the strengths of the other group members and use them.
 Don't get too involved in the fine detail of the task - your role as the leader is to keep an overview.

 - Keep cool and use your sense of humour.
 Be assertive, tactful and persuasive and work with the group.
 Listen to what everyone has to say.
 Don't interrupt or put down other group members.

 - Try to be creative - introduce new ideas or build on the ideas of others.

 Group exercises Kent students have been asked to undertake at selection centres

 - A discussion on who we would save given that X amount of people were in a cave, and the cave entrance had collapsed, so chances were that some people were going to die.
 We had to decide on the order of rescue.
 (Cable & Wireless)

 - Given 4 plastic cups, 4 plates, masking tape and 8 sheets of very large paper, construct a bridge capable of holding a stapler (the stapler isn't seen until you've finished).
 (Cable & Wireless)

 - A choice of two possible factory buildings: you have to make a decision as to which one you would choose.
 They give you info such as budget and details about each building.
 Don't think there is a right or wrong answer; you just have to justify what you value to be the most important criteria.
 (AXA)